 Effective January 1, 1999, the Hospital established a 403(b) defined contribution plan (the "403(b) plan") which includes a matching provision, for employees of the Health System, the Hospital and the Foundation.
 The Hospital has used the 403(b) plan as its primary retirement plan as of January 1, 2000.
 The 403(b) plan expenses may include a discretionary employer contribution for employees who work at least 1,000 hours in a calendar year and a 50% employer match contribution up to 1.5% of gross wages for those employees who choose to make voluntary contributions.
-Pension expense related to the 403(b) plan was \$709,907 and \$494,183 for the years ended June 30, 2016 and 2015, respectively, and is included in salaries and employee benefits in the accompanying statement of operations.
+Pension expense related to the 403(b) plan was \$727,008 and \$709,907 for the years ended June 30, 2017 and 2016, respectively, and is included in salaries and employee benefits in the accompanying statement of operations.
+There was no discretionary contribution made during 2017 and 2016.